ernesthenry/bookshelf-flask/README.md

-## Bookshelf App built using Flask
+## Bookshelf app built using Flask.
+We are using API end points t o communicate to our front end